 Azure Active Directory is a cloud-based directory introduced by Microsoft.
-It was announced in October 2008 with the code name “Project Red Dog”.
-It was finally released in February 2010.
+The tech giant initially announced it in October 2008 with the code name “Project Red Dog”.
+However, it officially hit the commercial landscape in February 2010.

-It is a fully managed multi-tenant and identity management service which combines application access management, core directory services, and identity protection in a single solution.
-Therefore, offering a standards-based platform that helps developers deliver access control to their apps, based on centralized policy and rules.
+It is a fully managable multi-tenant and identity management service that combines application access management, core directory services, and identity protection in a single solution.
+Therefore, it offers a standards-based platform that helps developers deliver access control to their apps based on centralized policies and rules.

-Another great part about Azure AD is, it can be connected in a few different ways.
-Offering single sign-in across all online business services of Microsoft in addition to thousands of popular SaaS applications like Google Apps, Dropbox.
+Another great part about Azure AD is its flexible connection capabilities anywhere at anytime.
+It offers single sign-in across all Microsoft online business services in addition to thousands of popular SaaS applications like Google Apps and Dropbox.

 Microsoft’s Azure Active Directory doesn’t come as a replacement for Windows Server Active Directory.
-However, if you have an on-premises directory, it could be extended to the cloud using the directory integration capabilities of Azure Active Directory.
+However, if you have an on-premises directory, it can extend to the cloud using the directory integration capabilities of Azure Active Directory.

 There are quite a handful of Benefits of Azure Active Directory.